Vyshnav12/SteamDataPipeline/README.md

 1. Data is scraped from Steam and SteamSpy APIs
 2. Scraped data is stored in AWS S3
-3. Data is loaded into DuckDB for warehousing and initial processing
+3. Data is loaded into Polars for processing and transformation
-4. DBT models are applied to transform and analyze the data
+4. Processed data is saved as Parquet files
-5. Processed data is exported from DuckDB to PostgreSQL
+5. Parquet files are loaded into PostgreSQL
 6. Grafana connects to PostgreSQL to visualize the data in real-time dashboards

 ## Installation